Skip to main content

 Bissara

-Hearty fava bean soup blended into a velvety puree with garlic, cumin, paprika, and olive oil.
-Served hot for breakfast with a drizzle of extra virgin olive oil, a sprinkle of cumin, and warm khobz for dipping.
-Popular winter comfort food among working-class Moroccans.
+A fava bean soup blended smooth with garlic, cumin, paprika, and olive oil.
+It comes to the table hot at breakfast, finished with a drizzle of extra virgin olive oil and a dusting of cumin, with warm khobz on the side for dipping.
+A working-class winter staple.

 Tanjia Marrakchia